PartyDAO/party-protocol/docs/crowdfund.md

 ### CollectionBuyCrowdfund

 `CollectionBuyCrowdfund` wins if a _host_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire _any_ NFT token ID from the predetermined ERC721.
-The NFT must be held by the party after the arbitrary call successfully returns.
+The NFT must be held by the crowdfund after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party.

 ### AuctionCrowdfund